Skip to content

 Common Pitfall: Missing or outdated documents can lead to major findings.
 Solution: Implement a centralized document management system and conduct regular reviews.

-Also Read: The Key Elements of a GMP Audit Checklist
+Also Read: The Role of Employee Training in a Successful GMP Audit

 Auditors assess the cleanliness, organization, and functionality of facilities and equipment.
 Expectations include: